 All CVEFs are strategically located on highways which experience high volumes of CMV traffic.
 Staffing levels at these facilities are based upon the operational objectives of the individual facility and related factors including facility classification, point of entry, command status, hours of operation, and enforcement needs.

 MOBILE ROAD ENFORCEMENT

-The CHP currently deploys 154 mobile road enforcement (MRE) officers (sworn personnel) responsible for regulating the operation and inspections of CMVs on highways and roadways not otherwise monitored by a CVEF.
+The CHP currently deploys 150 MRE officers (sworn personnel) responsible for regulating the operation and inspections of CMVs on highways and roadways not otherwise monitored by a CVEF.

 MOTOR CARRIER SAFETY ASSISTANCE PROGRAM FUNDED PERSONNEL